-Geothermal energy is now on the threshold of becoming big in East Africa.
+Geothermal energy is now on the threshold of becoming a major player in the energy market in East Africa.
 Kenya has set itself very ambitious goals to reach in the coming decade, by declaring that geothermal is to become their main source of additional electricity in the near future.
-From current production of about 130 MWe, the plans are now to install additional 1260 MWe on-line by the year 2018 from geothermal.
+From current production of about 202 MWe, the long-term plans are now to reach 2000 MWe on-line from geothermal by the year 2018, and 5000 MWe by the year 2030.

 Other countries in the region are slowly following in Kenya's footsteps.
-Ethiopia, Eritrea, Djibouti, Uganda and Rwanda are taking significant steps through new projects, partially in cooperation with foreign companies or investors, in exploration and development of their geothermal sources.
+Ethiopia, Djibouti, Eritrea, Uganda and Rwanda are taking significant steps through new projects, partially in cooperation with foreign companies or investors, in exploration and development of their geothermal sources.
 The time has, however, come to take it one step further, to the energy production.
 That should be the trademark of the next decade in East Africa.

-The UNU-GTP looks forward to see geothermal turn on the lights in the East African countries, and is determined to provide the training opportunities which the region needs, both in Iceland and hopefully also through a future UNU-GTP training centre in Kenya in cooperation with Kenya Electricity Generating Co. - KenGen.
+The UNU-GTP looks forward to see geothermal turn on the lights in the East African countries, and is determined to provide the training opportunities which the region needs, both in Iceland and hopefully also through a future UNU-GTP training centre in Kenya in cooperation with the Geothermal Developing Company (GDC) and Kenya Electricity Generating Co.
+(KenGen).